 Your seminar paper should be on a well-defined issue related to your presentation topic.
+The focus and the intended key references/data sources of your seminar paper should be coordinated with the instructors before you start writing.

 Please make sure when writing your paper that you maintain scholarly standards of presentation and citation.
-For guidance, please consult any of the research papers that can be found on either of our web sites.
+For guidance, please consult any of the research papers that can be found on either of our websites.
 We recommend that you use the author-date (Harvard) referencing system.